Svalorzen/GitHash/README.md

 each new field, you need to:
 - Modify the `GitHash.hpp` header file to expose the new field you want.
-- Add the new field, and the appropriate `git` command to obtain its value, in the `GitHash.cmake` script.
+- Add the new field, and the appropriate `git` command to obtain its value, in the `CMakeLists.txt` script.
 All modifications can be done briefly at the top of the CMake script:
   - Add a new CMake variable to `variablesToRead`
   - Add a new `CMD_` variable containing the appropriate command to run
-  - Add a new `extern` field (both declaration and definition) inside the string in the `getCppContents` function
+  - Add a new `extern` field (both declaration and definition) inside the string in the `genCppContents` function

 ### Other non-Git Commands ###

 The GitHash mechanism can be used more generally than `git`, since you could use arbitrary commands to generate and expose arbitrary values.
-If you do so, you may also want to change what is put in the cache so you can avoid recompilation when your commands return the same values.
+If you do so, you may also want to change what is put in the cache so you can trigger recompilation when your commands return different values.
 To do so, you just have to change the format of the cache file as returned by the `genCache` function.

 Credits
 -------